Being obese is not right or wrong.

 5. have a proper meal plan and stick to it to meet your daily goals.

-6. change your lifestyle and behavior habits from today.
+6. change your lifestyle and eating habits from today.
 Be mindful now of what you are going to eat and control the portion of the food to eat.

 7. low carbs in your diet.
 Carbs cause your body to store more water.
 By decreasing the carbs intake, the amount of the stored water reduces, thus resulting in weight loss.
-(Note: Recommended to get clearance from your doctor first)
+(Note: You may try to tailor a healthy keto diet meal plan.
+Recommended to get clearance from your doctor or dietician first)

-My Conclusion / How To Workouts For Obese Beginners At Home
+My Conclusion: Easy Exercises For Obese People At Home

 Kicking off your new workout routine especially if you are obese and off the road for a while is kind of challenging.

-However, focusing on the positive side of working out consistently to achieve your goals is the only way to keep you motivated all through.
+However, focusing on the positive side of working out consistently to achieve your lose weight success is the only way to keep you motivated all through.

 You don’t have to start it rough with your weight loss journey.
-Just think of any way in your daily routine that is going to help you exercising indirectly.
+Just think of any way in your daily routine that is going to help you exercise indirectly.

-When you going to your office, take the stairs instead of the lift (if the floor is not over ten floors).
-Park your car slightly far from the entrance if going for grocery.
+When you go to your office, take the stairs instead of the lift (if the floor is not over ten floors).
+Park your car slightly far from the entrance if going for a grocery.
 Or simply use hand weight or resistance bands when watching your favorite TV shows.

-importantly is to start slow when working out, enjoy what you are doing, stay hydrated all the time, and try wearing a fitness tracker (1), (2), a very good motivator buddy.
-If you don’t have one yet, you know where to get it.
+Importantly is to start slow when working out, enjoy what you are doing, stay hydrated all the time, and try wearing a fitness tracker, a very good motivator buddy.

-Talk to your physician or certified personal trainer if you ever need help to achieve your fitness goals.
+Talk to your physician or personal trainer if you ever need help with your fitness goals.
 They can help you to plan an effective weight loss program.
 For more resources on losing weight guidelines, check out the CDC link.